lejon/TSne.jl/README.md

 Julia implementation of L.J.P. van der Maaten and G.E.
 Hintons [t-SNE visualisation technique](https://lvdmaaten.github.io/tsne/).

-Please observe that it is not yet extensively tested.

 The scripts in the `examples` folder require `Gadfly`, `MNIST` and `RDatasets` Julia packages.

 ## Installation